spawaskar-cora/cora-docs/docs/user-guide/user-roles-permissions.md

 The CoRA application's authorization is structured around the concept of user, roles and permissions.
 What does this mean for you?
 CoRA was designed with security and traceability in mind to handle both Authentication and Authorization within the application.
 Each User within the organization has a role and these roles have permissions assigned to them.
 The roles can be that of Anthropologist, DNA analyst, Isotope Analyst, Manager, etc. Each model or resources within CoRA such as Specimen, DNA, Isotope, Missing Person, etc has browse (list), read, edit, add (create) and delete permissions.
-Each role has a permission set that allows the user with that role to access specific functionaility within CoRA.
-The entiity-relationship diagram below shows this relationship.
+Each role has a permission set that allows the user with that role to access specific functionality within CoRA.
+The entity-relationship diagram below shows this relationship.

 ``` mermaid